 4. Whisk cream mixture into butter and return to low heat.

-5. Strain Pasta – Strain noodles, reserving 1 cup of pasta water should you choose to thin the sauce.
+5. Strain Pasta – Strain noodles, reserving 1 cup of pasta water to thin sauce, if needed.

 Strainer full of fettuccine noodles